Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 ### File last modified filter

 You can select files whose last modification date is before or within xx days of the sync start date.
-- If you specify 0 days before, the last update date will be selected only for the start date of synchronization.
-- If you specify 1 day before selects files whose last modification date is between the start date and the day before the start date.
+- If you specify 1 day older than selects files whose last modification date is between the start date and the day before the start date.
 - If you specify Older than 1 day selects files whose last modification date is before the day before the start of synchronization.

 ## Directory filters / Select subdirectories